-(brief pause for reflection)
+(pause)

 Guide 1: "Jesus reveals himself as the Bridegroom of God's people, announced by the prophets.
 He reveals the depth of the relationship that unites us to Him; it is a new covenant of love.
 We are aware that the grace of Baptism characterizes us as the People of God on a journey and expresses itself in the beauty of being children of the Father and sisters and brothers in an outpouring of service".
 (AXXIVGC).